-Known by her colleagues and friends as a born producer and systematic organizer.
-Mimi has developed a media and technology consulting career through a combination of practical experience, self-learning and formal education.
-Raised in suburban Connecticut by an artist mother and salesman father, her ability to relate with both the creative and pragmatic has made it possible for her to be an affable manager able to bridge the gap between the deeply technical and the rest of us.
+Known by her colleagues and friends as a born producer and organizer, Mimi’s media and technology consulting grew from a combination of formal education and ‘trial-by-fire’ practical experience.
+She likes to say that she was raised in suburban Connecticut by an artist mother and salesman father but became a New Yorker at heart.
+She has a strong ability to relate with both creative and pragmatic situations making it possible for her to bridge the gap between technical folks and the rest of us.

-By 1994, Mimi had settled in New York City where she worked a few odd jobs in music, film and marketing.
-After a short stint at Faith Popcorn’s (Faith coined the terms Cocooning and Trend Tracking – remember that?) marketing consultancy, Brain Reserve where she discovered that branding is not just about a catchy tune and a pretty picture but about strategy, design, research, planning and maybe a little luck.
-This producer/planner was finally able to combine her love of art and business as the Studio Manager at Gruber Photographers, Inc., a very high-end wedding and special event photography studio.
+This eclectic experience brought her to an interesting gig as Studio Manager at Gruber Photographers, Inc., a high-end wedding and special event photography studio.
 During her five years with Gruber Photographers, she was able to establish billing and contract management procedures that allowed the business to standardize rates and contracts with both clients and photographers.
 With this new financial infrastructure in place, Gruber Photographers was able to hire more employees, increase sales volume and provide higher production value.
-Years later when Mimi called up the studio to hire a photograher for her own wedding, she discovered that most of the processes she had established were still in place.
+Years later when Mimi called up the studio to hire a photographer for her own wedding, she discovered that most of the processes she had established were still in place.

-In 2008, life took an interesting turn and Mimi found herself relocating to Boston, MA.
-While at a friends holiday party, she got to talking with a Drupal developer friend who casually suggested she get in touch with the owner of Database Designs because he was looking for a Project Manager.
-By early 2009, Mimi had joined the well-known technology consultancy as a Web Project Manager.
-By 2010 this position morphed into CRM Practice Manager and Nonprofit Technology Consultant.
-In these dual roles, Mimi has worked with nonprofit clients on projects ranging from gathering requirements for Performance Management systems to a consumer intake helpline that supported the Universal Health Care law implementation here in the Commonwealth to generalized donation management along with helping to architect a helpline for substance abuse information, just to name a few.
+After awhile, Mimi relocated to Boston, MA and through some great networking she connected with Database Designs, a well-known local non-profit technology consulting company.
+Mimi joined DBDES as a Web Project Manager working mostly with Drupal and WordPress platforms, which eventually morphed into CRM Practice Manager and Nonprofit Technology Consultant working with clients to implement CRM’s like Salesforce and CiviCRM.
+In these dual roles, Mimi has worked with nonprofit clients on projects ranging from gathering requirements for Performance Management systems to a consumer intake helpline that supported the Universal Health Care law implementation here in the Commonwealth to generalized donation management along with helping to architect a helpline for substance abuse information.
 Most of the systems are implemented using the Salesforce.com Nonprofit Starter Pack platform.
-In this role, Mimi was usually the first person to meet with a client, assess the needs or study an RFP, then carry through the business development aspect by creating the proposals and/or statements of work and defining timeline and budget needs.
+Mimi was usually the first person to meet with a client, assess the needs or study an RFP, then carry through the business development aspect by creating the proposals and/or statements of work and defining the timeline and budget needs.
 Finally, she would manage the project though the implementation process by translating the business analysis into a plan the developers could follow and carry out.
-Many of these projects involved moving from other platforms such as CiviCRM, DonorPerfect, Filemaker, Microsoft Access, ETO by Social Solutions, Excel or Sage to Salesforce so she can speak fluent data.
+Many of these projects involved moving from other platforms such as CiviCRM, DonorPerfect, Filemaker, Microsoft Access, ETO by Social Solutions, Excel or Sage to Salesforce.

 She continues to provide pro bono consulting time, build WordPress websites and edit videos for friends and a few small non-profits as well.